aneto0/MARTe2/Docs/User/source/porting/porting.rst

 layers will be built and, if and only if the specified name is found, it will be removed from the list of the linked objects.

-When operating in Layer mode, the MARTe2 naming convention helps filtering in/out the right tier as a capital letter (B for BareMetal, S for Scheduler and F for FileSystem) is appended to the layer name itself (e.g. L1PortabilityBGTest.a)
+When operating in Layer mode, the MARTe2 naming convention helps filtering in/out the right tier as a capital letter (B for BareMetal, S for Scheduler and F for FileSystem) is appended to the layer name itself (e.g. L1PortabilityBGTest.a or L2ObjectsBGTest.a)

 Note that the filter cannot operate in mixed black/whitelist mode (e.g. you cannot mix L1PortabilityBGTest.a:-L2ObjectsBGTest.a).
 If you both include and exclude an error will be generated.